YasithD/docs-ballerina-vscode-extension/en/docs/implement-the-code/data-mapper-references/map-the-arrays.md

 To convert from one array type to another, map the input array to the output array.
-If the arrays are compatible, they will be connected with a blue line.
-If they are incompatible, the connecting line will appear in red.

-!!!
-Info
-    You can use the Ballerina query support to convert one array type to another.
-To use a query in a Data Mapper, select the array by clicking on it.
-Then, it will provide you with several buttons.
-Click the code action button (bulb sign) and select **Convert to query**.
-Then, the Data Mapper will convert the mapping to a query.
-Next, move into the query and do the mapping between the array types.
+The arrays will be connected with a blue line if they are compatible, and with a red line if they are incompatible.
+You can utilize the Ballerina query support for this conversion.
+In the Data Mapper, select the array and click the code action button (bulb sign), then select **Convert to query**.
+This will convert the mapping to a query, allowing you to map between the array types within the query.

 <img src="../../assets/data-mapper/map-the-arrays-1.gif" class="cInlineImage-full"/>